But man, proud man, Drest in a little brief authority… Plays such fantastic tricks before high heaven, As make the angels weep.

-In Já productions, he has played Smirnov in The Bear, Simone in A Florentine Tragedy, Lambert in Pinter’s deliciously acerbic Celebration and the Salesman in Iphigenia in Orem.
+In JÁ’s first production in Lisbon in 2017, he played the role of Smirnov in The Bear and Simone in Wilde’s A Florentine Tragedy.
+The following year, he was Lambert in Pinter’s acerbic Celebration and in 2019 the Salesman in La Bute’s Iphigenia in Orem.

 Margarida Rocha e Melo

 Suit the action to the word, the word to the action – Hamlet, Act III Scene II

 Margarida is an actress, journalist, scriptwriter and stage director.
 After a literature degree at NOVA University, a journalism course at Cenjor, and drama studies at the Escola Superior de Teatro e Cinema in Lisbon, she completed an MA in Text & Performance at King’s College and the Royal Academy of Dramatic Art (RADA).

 Margarida runs Drama workshops at Católica University.
 Recently she wrote and staged the original play Pessoa, First Person Plural.
 She also created an original play for her students called Bill.

 She has played Lady Anne in Shakespeare’s Richard III, Rosalind in As You Like It, Christine in Strindberg’s Miss Julie, and the title role in Aristophanes’ Lysistrata among other roles.
 But it was as Elena Popova in Chekov’s The Bear that she met her ‘matches’ and together founded Já International Theatre!